Ready To Ditch The Birth Control Pill? Here’s What You Should Know

 The menstrual cycle is like a window into the health status of a woman.
 It can tell us so much about our hormone balance, other symptoms we may be experiencing, and our overall vitality.
 Men can go on for a while before realizing that something may be off, but women are reminded monthly, and this is one of the reasons women seek care more often.
 When a woman is on the birth control pill, the communication between the brain and the ovaries is shut down.
 Our body relies on this external source of sex hormones to dictate the cycle and then the “period” you get when on the pill is merely a “withdrawal bleed”, and not a true period.
 This means that it can be very challenging to understand a woman’s symptoms because the entire menstrual cycle has been hijacked.
 Now, I do have to say, the birth control pill has its place and there have been many positive outcomes attributed to its use, but that will be left for another post.

-Like many women, I was on the pill for over 10 years.
+Like many women, I was on the birth control pill for over 10 years.
 Although the pill and I got along just fine, I was sick of having this tiny pill dictating the way my body was running.
 I was ready for my body to find its true rhythm on its own, and this is exactly the statement I hear from my patients.
 Women want to understand their bodies like never before.

 Before You Come Off The Pill

-Remember way back to when you first started the pill, what was happening with your body?
+Remember way back to when you first started the birth control pill, what was happening with your body?
 Did you get prescribed the pill for any other reason than to prevent an unwanted pregnancy?
 Well, we know that almost 60% of women who are on the pill are using it for symptoms like acne, painful or heavy periods, irregular periods and PMS.
 The problem here is that the pill does not treat these underlying symptoms of hormonal imbalance but merely manages them for the time being.
 This means that when you remove the pill, these symptoms will likely return – and they can even be worse after being suppressed for so long.
 Even in women who did not have symptoms before going on the pill, long-term use depletes many nutrients, disrupts your microbiome, and alters your hormones, meaning the transition coming off the pill may not be so easy.
 When symptoms arise after stopping the pill, we call this Post-Birth Control Syndrome.

 Post-Birth Control Syndrome